The SCRA Interest Rate – Know When and How to Calculate It!

 • Commissioned officers of the National Oceanic and Atmospheric Administration in active service

-The National Guard may be eligible for SCRA protections when the service is authorized by either the President or the Department of Defense in response to a President-declared or federally-funded emergency that lasts more than 30 consecutive days.
+The National Guard may be eligible for SCRA protections when it is authorized by either the President or the Department of Defense to respond to a President-declared or federally funded emergency lasting more than 30 consecutive days.

-If you are interested in acquiring SCRA benefits, you can start by checking to see if you are eligible to apply for those protections.
+If you want to acquire SCRA benefits, you can start by checking to see if you can apply for those protections.

-You are eligible for SCRA benefits, first and foremost, if your Navy Federal account was opened before you were deployed to active duty.
+First and foremost, you are eligible for SCRA benefits if your Navy Federal account was opened before you were deployed to active duty.

 • Consumer loans